etruel/wpematico/readme.txt

 > See all detailed changelog at [WPeMatico Releases](https://wpematico.com/releases/)

+= 2.8.2 Abr 1, 2025 =

+* Fixed when uploading images with Chinese characters.
+* Fix the content of the feedback email on plugin deactivate.

 = 2.8.1 Mar 25, 2025 =

 * **Fixed few bugs incorporated in the last version.**